As travellers go around the world and report natural objects and phenomena, so faithfully let another stay at home and report the

 ‘What do you do all day at home?’

-As I got older, I realised that there were others like me and that there was a word for us: introverts.
-Since you are reading this, I’m assuming you are one, too.
+As I got older, I realised that there were others like me and that there was a name for us: introverts.
+Since you are reading this, I’m assuming you are one too.

 Introverts are people who prefer solitude to the company of others.
-But that doesn’t mean all of us are clones of each other—some of us are more introverted, some less.
-Plus, there is more to psychology than your answer to the extroversion-introversion question.
+But that doesn’t mean all of us are clones of one another—some of us are more introverted, some less.
+Plus, there is more to psychology than the answer to the extroversion-introversion question.

-You have other personality traits, beyond extroversion-introversion.
-You also have your intelligence, memories, goals, and skills.
+You have other personality traits as well, beyond extroversion-introversion.
+You also have intelligence, memories, goals, skills.
 Some people even have mental disorders.

 When someone says that he is an introvert, he’s simply pointing out a pattern in his behaviour—he enjoys being on his own more than his friends do.
 What’s significant about this pattern is that it’s an enduring pattern.
 Your personality will remain fairly stable over the years.
 You may, therefore, become a bit more or a bit less introverted in the next 20 years, but you will still retain a taste for your own company.

 I know these things.
 What’s the big deal?

 I know you know!
 You have lived a life of introversion—you know all about the ‘what’ of introversion.
 But we are here to talk about the ‘why’.

 That’s the question I had in mind when I picked up Susan Cain’s book Quiet.
 It starts by pointing out something that I had suspected all along but never quite put into words.
 We live under the Extrovert Ideal.

 Let’s take a quick detour to Cain’s insights before we finally tackle the why of introversion.